mitchcapper/FSClient/README.md

 search box does next to nothing for you out of the box, so you must implement whatever functionality you want (if you want to support the contact find box).
 See SimpleContactBase for how it behaves and if you can emulate its functions to give a consistent user experience.
+There is also a newer SimpleContactPluginBaseAsync.
+It has Task based functions for those that may be async.

 ### General Class/File Layout